-The chalet has two levels and a cellar underneath.
-The cellar was accessible only from the outside and therefor of little benefit.
-By making an interior acces to the cellar the existing technical room on the street level could be moved downstairs, leaving room for an additional bedroom with large terrace doors and a double bathroom.
+The chalet has two levels and an underground cellar.
+The cellar was accessible only from the outside and therefore of little benefit.
+By making an interior access to the cellar the existing technical room on the street level could be moved downstairs, leaving room for an additional bedroom with large terrace doors and a double bathroom.

 On the upper level with its exposed beam ceiling I removed the hallway to create more space.
 The bathroom is now accessible only by the master bedroom.
 I opened up the kitchen to the living room.
 A contemporary pellet stove now heats the living room.

 All the wet rooms and the entrance hall are tiled with natural grey tiles in different sizes and various patterns.
-The floors in the bed rooms and living room were covered with grey matt varnished oak parquet for a more warm experience.
+The floors in the bedrooms and living room are covered with grey matt varnished oak parquet for a more warm experience.

-The whole chalet has been insulated from the outside to obtain the most perfect insulation and to avoid a loss off square meters inside, so a new facade finishing had to be designed.
-A combination of light varnished douglas wood, natural stone and an off white render make the appearance of the chalet more clear and fresh.
+The whole chalet has been insulated from the outside to obtain the most perfect insulation and to avoid a loss of square meters inside, a new facade finishing had to be designed.
+A combination of light varnished Douglas pine, natural stone and an off white stucco make the appearance of the chalet more clear and fresh.